 8. If You Can No Longer Take Care of Yourself, Have You Thought About Where You’d Prefer Living?

 Start the discussion about long-term care options before crisis hits.
 Get your parent involved early, and look at options before the need arises.
 This gives your parent an opportunity to provide input about preferences and to get involved in the process rather than having to passively accept arrangements hastily made at the last minute by well-meaning but uninformed loved ones.
 A Place for Mom can help you identify quality senior communities and home care providers so that your family has a plan B in place.
 To help in your planning, we also encourage you to compare your parent’s current cost of living with the costs of assisted living and in-home care in your area using our handy Cost of Care Calculator.

-We encourage you to join the conversation.
-Have you had to deal with an emergency involving an aging parent who did not have their affairs in order?
-Do you have advice of your own to share?
-Please comment below.
+Have you dealt with an emergency involving a senior parent who did not have their affairs in order?
+Do you have advice of your own?
+Share your story in the comments below.